sweattep/ancient_quotes/README.md

 >Every good and perfect gift descends from above, from The Father of lights with whom there is no change nor a shadow of variation.

 >The Spirit is The Life Giver; the body does not benefit anything.
 The words that I speak with you are spirit and life.

+>Goodbyes are only for those who love with their eyes.
+Because for those who love with their heart and their soul there is no such thing as separation

+>If we are irritated by every rub, how will we be polished